 As stated above, the balance sheet is a picture of a company’s net worth (assets, liabilities, and equity) at one point in time.
 By comparison, the income statement tells how profitable the company is (revenues minus expenditures) over a specified time period.
 A statement of cash flow, as the name implies, looks specifically at inflows and outflows of cash over a specified time period, recognizing that the day a sale is made or equipment is purchased may well not be the day revenue for the sale is received or the bill for the new equipment is paid.

 The balance sheet is a go-to document for anyone wishing to understand a company’s financial condition.
 Investors use it to assess a company’s potential.
 Loan officers want to understand the company’s current debt profile and whether it is a good loan candidate.
 Suppliers look to see if this is a company that will pay its bills.
 Government agencies could scrutinize the balance sheet for tax or compliance purposes, for instance.

 The balance sheet is an essential tool for understanding a company's financial position and a treasure trove of information…if you know how to read it.

 It's easy—opening your new account takes just minutes.

-Register for an upcoming educational webinar offered on a variety of investment topics.
+Register for a webinar on a variety of investment topics.